 – located just a few miles from the Reading Regional Airport.

 To be honest, while the Der Distelfink Statue was cool to see, Wertz Covered Bridge stole the show.
-It is well maintained and hold the record as being the longest span covered bridge in Pennsylvania.
+It is well-maintained and holds the record as the longest-span-covered bridge in Pennsylvania.

-One first for me on this trip was riding my motorcycle in snow.
+One first for me on this trip was riding my motorcycle in the snow.
 As we neared Berks Heritage Park, snow flurries began to fall.
-By the time we parked out bikes near the statue, we were in the midst of a mild snow squall and the volume of snow falling from the sky was mildly alarming.
+By the time we parked our bikes near the statue, we were in the midst of a mild snow squall, and the volume of snow falling from the sky was mildly alarming.
 “If this keeps up, how am I going to get home!”
-Fortunately, as quickly as the snow squall came one, it passed.
+Fortunately, as quickly as the snow squall came on, it passed.
 Crisis averted!

 Recent Posts